Ministry of Sports and Youth Affairs (Myanmar)

-The Ministry of Sports and Youth Affairs (အားကစားနှင့် လူငယ်ရေးရာ ဝန်ကြီးဌာန; MOSYA) administers Myanmar sports and youth affairs.
+The Ministry of Sports and Youth Affairs (အားကစားနှင့် လူငယ်ရေးရာ ဝန်ကြီးဌာန; MOSYA) was a Myanmar government ministry that administered Myanmar sports and youth affairs.
 The ministry was formed in 1996 as Ministry of Sports and organized as Ministry of Health and Sports in 2016.
-In 2021, following the formation of a caretaker government, the ministry was reorganized as Ministry of Sports and Youth Affairs.
-The current union minister is Min Thein Zan, appointed by SAC Chairman Min Aung Hlaing.
+In 2021, following the formation of a post-coup military government, the ministry was reorganized as Ministry of Sports and Youth Affairs.
+The last union minister before its dissolution was Min Thein Zan, appointed by SAC Chairman Min Aung Hlaing.
+The Ministry of Sports and Youth Affairs was split into the Ministry of Sports Affairs and Ministry of Youth Affairs in 2026, after the conclusion of the 2025-26 Myanmar general elections.

-The Department of Sports and Physical Education, Department of Youth Affairs and their branches are under the Ministry of Sports and Youth Affairs.
-Other afflications are Myanmar National Olympic Council, National Olympic Committee and Sports Federations.
-The Union Minister must be the chairman of National Olympic Committee.
+The Department of Sports and Physical Education, the Department of Youth Affairs and their branches are under the Ministry of Sports and Youth Affairs.
+Other affiliations include the Myanmar National Olympic Council, National Olympic Committee, and Sports Federations.
+The Union Minister must be the chairman of the National Olympic Committee.
 The Ministry is also responsible for stadiums in Myanmar.